-We choose to use three antennas to delimit phase ambiguity to expand the phase interferometry system’s capabilities from determining AOAs from -π<θ<π to -πn<θ<πn where n>0.
+We chose to use three antennas to delimit phase ambiguity to expand the phase interferometry system’s capabilities from determining AOAs from -π<θ<π to -πn<θ<πn where n>0.
 The RF Switch was placed very early in the design to combine multiple receiving channels into one streamlined input.
 With this system, only offsets from the antenna geometry or the wire lengths/connectors from each antenna to the switch could contribute to phase difference errors between each antenna.
-Solutions for this type of error is discussed in section IV. vi.
+Solutions for this type of error are discussed in section IV. vi.
 “Phase Disambiguation and Angle of Arrival Calculation”.
 A low noise amplifier is proposed to increase the power of the incoming signal, even though we may find it unnecessary after preliminary testing.
 Low noise amplification takes place after the RF Switching stage to decrease the length variability of different antenna channels.
 The CC1310’s primary responsibility will consist of the analog to digital conversion of the signal, and an extraction of in-phase and quadrature values which will be sent to the Raspberry Pi over a UART connection.
 The RF signal from each antenna will be reconstructed using embedded programming on the Raspberry Pi.
 From this reconstruction, the phase differences for each antenna will be calculated along with phase disambiguation (from comparing the phase difference from antennas 1 and 2 to the phase difference of antennas 2 and 3).
 Subsequently at this stage, the angle of arrival will be calculated, timestamped, and sent wirelessly (over a unique frequency to avoid interference with the whole system) to a central hub which will triangulate the source of the signal.

 IV. ii.
 Antennas

-We seek an antenna that is in our target frequency range (the UHF band) and also has an SMA connection for ease of interfacing with other components in our system.
+We seek an antenna that can receive signals in our target frequency range (the UHF band) and also has an SMA connection for ease of interfacing with other components in our system.
 To accomplish this, an antenna such as the ANT700 is compact high gain antenna and operates in the expected frequency range.

 IV. iii.
 RF Switch

 An RF switch board will be created for this project.
 Leveraging a high isolation and low insertion loss RF switch such as the ADG918 we can switch between two antennas mounted on a PCB.
 The isolation and insertion loss parameters are dependent on the Raspberry Pi and other external hardware.
 To derive these numbers, mock RF signals will be inserted through the system to measure the system’s loss.
 The ADG918 will operate in the UHF range making it a practical candidate for the project.
 The ADG918 will be controlled by the Raspberry Pi.
 By sending GPIO signals the Pi can toggle the ADG918 between two different antenna values.
 This setup would require the use of multiple GPIO ports and multiple chained switches to accomplish our goal of having 3 antennas.
-More research will be done on finding a three to one RF switch to prevent chaining if possible.
+More research will be done to find a three-to-one RF switch to prevent chaining if possible.
 Another factor in this design is the SMA connection from the antenna to the PCB.
 Many mounts and cables are available for these connections allowing us to connect the antenna to the RF switch to the CC1310 by using commercially available adapters.